AI Terms Glossary: Your guide to ChatGPT and all things conversational AI

 A subfield of ML that uses neural networks with multiple layers to learn from data.
 Example: A deep learning model that can recognize objects in an image by processing the image through multiple layers of neural networks.

 The process of adapting a pre-trained model to a specific task by training it on a smaller dataset.
-Let me explain with an example from image classification.
-An image classification model trained on all intersection pictures can be fine turned to detect when a car runs a red light.
+For example, an image classification model trained on all intersection pictures can be fine turned to detect when a car runs a red light.
 At Moveworks, we’ve been fine-tuning LLMs for enterprise support for years.

 GPT-3 is the 3rd version of the GPT-n series of models.
 It has 175 billion parameters — knobs that can be tuned — with weights to make predictions.
 Chat-GPT uses GPT-3.5, which is another iteration of this model.